shubhambharti89/BulkPushObjectsFMC/URL-Obj/README.md

 - There should not be a space at the beginning of the object name and not semi colon at end

 This workflow requires CSV File as an input - Sample CSV file is provided in this folder itself.
+FIll the CSV file with required input and run the "url-bulkpush.py"

 The limit of Bulk push is :